securityfirst/tent-content/contents_en/communications/the-internet/beginner/web-based-proxies.md

 *	**Performance:** Many do not display pages correctly, especially complex websites, audio and video.
 *   **Options:** Only work for webpages, not services like email.

 Some proxy tools offer encrypted connections, or at least use HTTPS.

-*Note: these tools do not provide anonymity.
-The tool may still have access to your personal data.*
+But the proxy provider can still see what you do online, and store information about you.

+*Proxies do not provide anonymity.*

+(Learn to stay anonymous online in [Internet Advanced] (umbrella://lesson/the-internet/1).)